 - Shares held via DTC.
 Holders may hold their entitlements to our shares in book-entry form via the DTC system through custody accounts with custodian banks or brokers that are direct participants in the DTC system.
 Such shares will be held in the name of DTC's nominee, Cede & Co., through Computershare.
 Such holders' entitlements to our shares will be recorded in their custodian banks' or brokers' records.
 Such holders may effect the transfer of their entitlements to our shares through their custodian banks or brokers and will receive written confirmations of any purchase or sales of our shares and any periodic account statements from such custodian banks or brokers. - Directly registered shares held through Computershare.
-Holders may directly hold their ownership interests in us in the form of book-entry shares that will be registered in the names of such holders directly on the books of Computershare.
+Holders may directly hold their ownership interests in us in the form of uncertificated shares that will be registered in the names of such holders directly on the books of Computershare.
 Holders will receive periodic account statements from Computershare evidencing their holding of our shares.
 Through Computershare, holders may effect transfers of our shares to others, including to banks or brokers that are participants in the DTC Direct Registration System.

 Neither we nor SunPower can assure you as to the trading price of SunPower shares or of Maxeon Solar shares after the spin-off, or as to whether the combined trading prices of our shares and the SunPower shares after the spin-off will be less than, equal to or greater than the trading prices of SunPower shares prior to the spin-off.
+As a result of the spin-off, SunPower expects the trading prices of SunPower shares at market open on , 2020 to be lower than the trading prices at market close on , 2020, because the trading prices will no longer reflect the value of the Maxeon Business.
 See "Item 3.
 Key Information-3.D.
 Risk Factors-Risks Related to the Spin-Off and Ownership of our Shares" for more detail.